evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

 Locks are a rather `big topic <Locks.html>`_, but for now that will do what we want.
 This will lock the box so noone can lift it.
 The exception is superusers, they override all locks and will pick it up anyway.
-Make sure you are using your builder account and not the superuser account and try to get the box now:
+Make sure you are quelling your superuser powers and try to get the box now:

 ::